jordanhom/year-o-meter/memory-bank/productContext.md

-# Product Context: time_left_this_year
+# Product Context: Year-O-Meter

 ## 1. Purpose & Problem Solved

-`time_left_this_year` provides an immediate, visually engaging way to see the progression of the current year and the time remaining until its end.
+`Year-O-Meter` provides an immediate, visually engaging way to see the progression of the current year and the time remaining until its end.
 It addresses the abstract concept of time passing within a year by making it tangible through a countdown, progress bar, and optional daily grid.

 The primary goal is to offer a passive, ambient display of time's passage throughout the year, requiring no user input for its core function, while also providing optional visualizations for deeper reflection.
 It serves as a simple, focused tool for time awareness.

-*(Based on `projectbrief.md` and analysis of `time_left.html`)*
+*(Based on `projectbrief.md` and analysis)*

 ## 2. Target User & Experience Goals